kudobuilder/kuttl.dev/content/docs/getting-started.md

 title: Getting Started
 ---

-# KUDO Test Harness
+# KUTTL Test Harness

-KUDO includes a declarative integration testing harness for testing operators, KUDO, [Helm charts](testing/tips.md#helm-testing), and any other Kubernetes applications or controllers.
+KUTTL is a declarative integration testing harness for testing operators, KUDO, [Helm charts](testing/tips.md#helm-testing), and any other Kubernetes applications or controllers.
 Test cases are written as plain Kubernetes resources and can be run against a mocked control plane, locally in kind, or any other Kubernetes cluster.

-Whether you are developing an application, controller, operator, or deploying Kubernetes clusters the KUDO test harness helps you easily write portable end-to-end, integration, and conformance tests for Kubernetes without needing to write any code.
+Whether you are developing an application, controller, operator, or deploying Kubernetes clusters the KUTTL test harness helps you easily write portable end-to-end, integration, and conformance tests for Kubernetes without needing to write any code.

 <h2>Table of Contents</h2>